 Finally, Solidity users should also be sure not to perform too many external calls in their code.
 Calls to untrusted contracts can lead to malicious code being executed within a contract (or another contract dependent upon it).
 If an external contract must be called, developers should mark their code to indicate a potentially unsafe interaction (ie “untrustedClient”).

 With all these security holes, it appears that Solidity is a not-ready-for-prime-time as a programming language.
 Unfortunately, DApp innovation and development remains hostage to Ethereum.
 At least until another DApps-friendly platform comes along.
 For now, developers must employ a language that even the Ethereum recognizes as flawed:

 Solidity was started in October 2014 when neither the Ethereum network nor the virtual machine had any real-world testing, the gas costs at that time were even drastically different from what they are now.
 Furthermore, some of the early design decisions were taken over from Serpent.
 During the last couple of months, examples and patterns that were initially considered best-practice were exposed to reality and some of them actually turned out to be anti-patterns.(Ethereum.org Blog).

-The XTRABYTES platform might offer a potential solutions in the long-term.
-Is a code-agnostic platform that enables DApps developers to code at their hearts content.
+The XTRABYTES platform might offer a potential solution in the long-term.
+Is a code-agnostic platform that enables DApps developers to code at their heart’s content.
 As the blockchain space matures, expect demands that alternatives to Solidity exist for creating smart contracts.
 XTRABYTES will be there.